Annaatthe (soundtrack): Release

 The second single track "Saara Kaatrae" released on 6 October 2021, it is a romantic number sung by Sid Sriram and Shreya Ghoshal, being picturised on Rajinikanth and Nayanthara.
 Indiaglitz stated that the song is a "soothing melody with a scenic beauty" while further saying that "The song is just as breezy as the lyrics and is definitely a visual treat for Superstar and Lady superstar fans".
 On 11 October 2021, the third single track "Marudhaani" sung by Vandana Srinivasan, Nakash Aziz and Anthony Daasan, was released.
 It is a pre-wedding celebration pictured on Rajinikanth, Meena, Khushbu and Keerthy Suresh, which was regarded as an "upbeat festive track" by The Indian Express and The Federal.
 Pranita Chaubey of NDTV praised Rajinikanth's dance moves in the number, while writing for the song.
 Later, the fourth track "Vaa Saamy" was released along with the soundtrack on 25 October.
 It was recorded by Mukesh Mohammad, along with physically challenged singers, Nochipatti Thirumoorthy and Keezhakkarai Samsudheen.
 With the jukebox format being initially released, the songs were released through the music streaming platforms on 1 November 2021.

 Reception

-Behindwoods gave the album, a rating of 3 stars (out of 5) saying it as "Imman's solid debut with the Superstar" and "a mass commercial album".
+Behindwoods gave the album a rating of 3 out of 5 stars saying it as "Imman's solid debut with the Superstar" and "a mass commercial album".
 Meera Chithirappavai, in her music review for Moviecrow, rated three-and-a-half out of five stars and said "The album is a well-balanced, planned and executed from Imman, one that offers a bit of everything we expect to see in a rural drama and set the mood".
 She further wrote: "the album doesn't disappoint any strata or category of audience, but unapologetically conforms to playing to the gallery but the intelligence with which it has been packaged makes every song worth your while".
 Vipin Nair of Music Aloud too gave 3.5 stars and said "Imman strikes a fine balance between his musical sensibilities and the grandeur expected of a Rajni movie to produce an entertaining soundtrack."